 Interestingly, there is more than one color of fabric on the chairs; it’s worth noting that this particular venue is only open for dinner.

-Hudson’s, on the other hand, is quite larger compared to The Commodore Room.
+Hudson’s, however, is quite larger compared to The Commodore Room.
 It is open for breakfast, lunch, and dinner.
-What makes this restaurant special is that it oozes with light and modern décor.
+This restaurant is special because it oozes with light and modern décor.

 MORE: Cruise Packing List: 10 Things You’ll Be Glad You Threw in Your Suitcase